OriginProtocol/originators/README.md

-# Originators
+# Cart Quarter

-An NFT collection of Origin's Originators with dynamic mint and burn pricing.
+An NFT collection of The Originators with dynamic mint and burn pricing.

 ## Introduction

 Loosely inspired by [shopping cart rental locks](https://lakevoicenews.org/quarter-for-a-cart-the-real-reason-you-need-a-quarter-for-your-shopping-cart-at-aldi-80fbe9233809), NFT “rentals” (or sales with the option to burn) can be made by depositing tokens and receiving your NFT.
 Dynamic pricing seems to be a natural supply and demand regulator as well as being a method of asset pricing.
 Giving the users the ability to burn the tokens for tokens also give the users options for reasonable refunds, resulting in less of a chance of buyers remorse while also allowing the token supply to naturally reduce if demand is reduced.

-The pricing model of this implementation will be based on a [Sigmoid bonding curve](https://en.wikipedia.org/wiki/Sigmoid_function) (TODO?).
+The pricing model of this implementation will be linear but a [Sigmoid bonding curve](https://en.wikipedia.org/wiki/Sigmoid_function) is also compelling.
 This should reward early investors while leveling out at a target price.
 Another good option would be a quadratic curve which would favor a target max supply of the token.
-(Perhaps this contract could have optional calculations?  linear?)